Envirometrix/PredictiveSoilMapping/01-Introduction.md

 analytical data) is often not sufficient to completely capture and describe all significant patterns of soil variation in an area.
 There may be too few sampled points and the exact location of available point data may not be well recorded.
-In short, data-driven soil mapping is field-data demanding and collecting field data can require significant expenditures of time, effort and money.
+Thus, data-driven soil mapping is field-data demanding and collecting field data can require significant expenditures of time, effort and money.